openbridge/ob_bulkstash/README.md

 ## Using Docker Secrets
 Environment variables can be formed to point at the content of Docker secrets files, so as to avoid giving away sensitive information.
-Any environment variable which value looks like the following `{{DOCKER-SECRET:<path>}}` (note the leading and ending curly braces and the leading `DOCKER-SECRET:` keyword) will be replaced by the content of the file at `<path>` if it exists.
+Any environment variable which value looks like the following `DOCKER-SECRET::<path>` (note the leading `DOCKER-SECRET` keyword and the double colon `::`) will be replaced by the content of the file at `<path>` if it exists.
 Relative paths are automatically resolved to `/run/secrets` (the default path for Docker secrets), but absolute paths can also be used.

 # Performance Tips
 These tips come from  http://moo.nac.uci.edu/~hjm/HOWTO-rclone-to-Gdrive.html